 Conclusion

-In this tutorial, you have learned and demonstrated how to automate tests in your Rust projects using a continuous integration pipeline.
+In this tutorial, you have learned how to automate tests in your Rust projects using a continuous integration pipeline.
 To expand your knowledge, learn how to continously deploy Rust applications.
 From start to finish, you can increase the value of Rust for your team so you can build better apps, faster.

 Happy coding!